-Variable remuneration, where applicable, is primarily focused on creating long-term value and is based on individual, business line and company performance criteria.
+Variable remuneration, where applicable, is primarily focused on creating long-term value and is based on individual, business line and Group performance criteria.
 Where Identified Staff qualify for variable remuneration it is subject to specific and/or regulatory conditions.
 These conditions aim, in part, to ensure the variable remuneration is aligned with ING's ongoing risk profile over a longer period.

-With respect to variable remuneration for Identified Staff the following applies:
+With respect to variable remuneration for Identified Staff the following generally applies1:

-- Variable remuneration is split into two parts: - 1.
-An upfront award, which is delivered for a maximum of 50% in cash and a minimum of 50% in shares or other equity-linked instruments; - 2.
-A deferred award, which is delivered for a maximum of 50% in cash and a minimum of 50% in shares or (in a few countries) other equity-linked instruments.1 - A minimum of 40% of variable remuneration is deferred over a period of four to five years (depending on job position) typically with a tiered vesting schedule. - A retention period of at least one year is applied to all non-cash elements post vesting, note for the members of the Executive Board and Management Board variable retention periods apply with a minimum of 12 months. - Vesting is conditional on continued employment, provided limited exceptions.
+- Variable remuneration is split into two parts: - An upfront award, which is delivered for a maximum of 50 percent in cash and a minimum of 50 percent in shares or other equity-linked instruments; A deferred award, which is delivered for a maximum of 50 percent in cash and a minimum of 50 percent in shares or (in a few countries) other equity-linked instruments.2 - A minimum of 40 percent of variable remuneration is deferred over a period of four to five years (depending on job position) typically with a tiered vesting schedule. - A retention period is applied to all non-cash elements post vesting, note for the members of the Executive Board and Management Board variable retention periods are applied to satisfy both; five years following the date of the award and one year following the date of the vesting. - Vesting is conditional on continued employment, provided limited exceptions.

-ING applies different percentages to the upfront and deferred portions of variable remuneration, varying from 40% to 60% upfront, depending on job position.
+ING applies different percentages to the upfront and deferred portions of variable remuneration, varying from 40 percent to 60 percent upfront, depending on job position.

-ING benefits from the derogation as laid down in Article 94(3)(b) of Directive 2013/36/EU (the proportionality principle) for Identified Staff whose variable remuneration (i) does not exceed a total amount of \in 50,000 per year and (ii) does not represent more than 10% of the staff member's total remuneration.
+ING benefits from the derogation as laid down in Article 94(3)(b) of Directive 2013/36/EU (the proportionality principle) for Identified Staff whose variable remuneration (i) does not exceed a total amount of €50,000 per uear and (ii) does not represent more than 10 percent of the staff member's total remuneration.
 Proportionality means that in such case, no deferral or pay-out in instruments need to be applied.
-The number of Identified Staff that benefits from these derogations is 90.
-The total remuneration of Identified Staff that benefits from the derogations amounts to \notin 15,814,653, consisting of \notin 15,525,020 of fixed remuneration and \notin 289,633 of variable remuneration.
+The number of Identified Staff that benefits from these derogations is 18.
+The total remuneration of Identified Staff that benefits from the derogations amounts to €3,668,578, consisting of €3,340,185 of fixed remuneration and €328,393 of variable remuneration.